 Meet the Maker

-I went onto complete a two year ceramics course at Warrington & The Vale Royal College in Winsford, one day a week and haven’t stopped making since.
+I went onto complete a two year ceramics course at Warrington & The Vale Royal College in Winsford, one day a week, and haven’t stopped making since.

 I make things I want to use myself.
 Everything in the Organics Collection lives in my own kitchen first.
 I’m drawn to functional work that’s contemporary and considered, designed to feel at home in a well thought out interior.
-Making is also, for me, a meditative process.
-The rhythm of it as important as the result.
+Making is also, for me, a meditative process, the rhythm of it as important as the result.

 I work from a small studio at the bottom of my garden in Chester, surrounded by nature.
 I’m not a fast maker.
 Each batch is small and considered, made slowly and with care rather than rushing to produce more.